icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-laptop.md

 ```
 sudo apt install iptables-persistent
 ```
 Once you installed the package `iptables-persistent` it will asks you to save the current ipv4 and ipv6 iptables rules, answer yes to save it.
-Otherwise you can save it later witrh the command
+Otherwise you can save it later with the command
 ```
 sudo iptables-save > /etc/iptables/rules.v4
 ```